-Agents know the features most attract potential buyers, so they can advise you on ways to make minor improvements or updates before selling your home.
+Professional realtors, such as estate agents in Holyhead, know the features most attract potential buyers, so they can advise you on ways to make minor improvements or updates before selling your home.

 Additionally, they have access to resources like databases of local housing prices that allow them to compare homes with similar characteristics near yours accurately.

 This information can be invaluable as you work through the process and aim to receive fair market value.